 47:25: Orlando’s Evan Fournier, Aaron Gordon, Nik Vucevic and Elfrid Payton

 49:55: Sacramento’s Zach Randolph and Vince Carter (who is a buyout candidate as well)

-Podcast, Evergreen, Podcast, Top, Avery Bradley, Channing Frye, DeAndre Jordan, Derrick Favors, Evan Fournier, George Hill, Isaiah Thomas, Jordan Clarkson, Julius Randle, Kemba Walker, Kevin Love, Larry Nance Jr, LeBron James, Lou Williams, Marc Gasol, Nikola Vucevic, Rodney Hood, Tyreke Evans, Vince Carter, Zach Randolph, Charlotte Hornets, Cleveland Cavaliers, Detroit Pistons, Los Angeles Clippers, Los Angeles Lakers, Memphis Grizzlies, New Orleans Pelicans, Orlando Magic, Sacramento Kings, Utah Jazz
+Podcast, Podcast, Top, Avery Bradley, Channing Frye, DeAndre Jordan, Derrick Favors, Evan Fournier, George Hill, Isaiah Thomas, Jordan Clarkson, Julius Randle, Kemba Walker, Kevin Love, Larry Nance Jr, LeBron James, Lou Williams, Marc Gasol, Nikola Vucevic, Rodney Hood, Tyreke Evans, Vince Carter, Zach Randolph, Charlotte Hornets, Cleveland Cavaliers, Detroit Pistons, Los Angeles Clippers, Los Angeles Lakers, Memphis Grizzlies, New Orleans Pelicans, Orlando Magic, Sacramento Kings, Utah Jazz